GridTools/gt4py/docs/functional/QuickstartGuide.md

 **Weights of edge differences:**

-Revisiting the example from the beginning of the section, except now with the actual mesh, we can calculate the pseudo-laplacian for cell \#1 by the following equation:
+Revisiting the example from the beginning of the section, the equation of the pseudo-laplacian for cell \#1 is:
 $$\text{pseudolap}(cell_1) = -\text{edge_diff}_{0,1} + \text{edge_diff}_{1,2} + \text{edge_diff}_{1,3}$$

-Notice how $\text{edge_diff}_{0,1}$ is actually subtracted from the sum rather than added because the edge to cell connectivity table lists cell \#1 as the second argument rather than the first.
-To fix this, we will need a table that has 3 elements for every cell to tell the sign of the differences.
+Notice how $\text{edge_diff}_{0,1}$ is actually subtracted from the sum rather than added.
+This is because the edge to cell connectivity table lists cell \#1 as the second argument to the subtraction rather than the first, so the difference calculated on the edge will be the opposite sign for this particular cell.
+To fix this, we will need a table that has 3 elements for every cell to tell the sign of the difference on the adjacent edges.
 If you look for cell \#1 in the table below, you will see that the sign is negative for the first edge difference and positive for the second and third, just like in the equation above.

 +++

-In addition to the signs, we also have an issue with the border edges for which we cannot calculate an edge difference because they only have one cell neighbor.
-For the calculation of the pseudo-laplacian, border edges should have no contribution to the sum in the equation above, that is, they should have an edge difference of zero.
-We can achieve this by zeroing out the weights for the border edges in the edge weight table.
+In addition to the signs, there is an issue with the border edges as well for which the edge difference is undefined because they only have one cell neighbor.
+For the the pseudo-laplacian, the edge difference for border edges is considered zero.
+You can achieve this in the calculations by zeroing out the weights for the border edges in the edge weight table.

 +++